 An employment solicitor will advise and support you by phone and email, but it is very rare that they are able to attend meetings with you, speak with line managers or indeed your employees.
-They won’t interview with you and they won’t hold employee workshops etc.
+They won’t interview you, and they won’t hold employee workshops etc.

 One disadvantage with many solicitors, although not all of them, is that they have only ever advised.
 They have rarely worked in a business and almost never had to actually discipline or fire someone themselves.
 Therefore the advice they are giving you is theoretical – and we all know that people rarely behave the way we expect them to!
-If you want to work with a solicitor, as them when the last time then fired someone was or the last time they performance managed someone.
-So will have and then are worth working with, most won’t have so be aware.
+If you want to work with a solicitor, as them when the last time they fired someone was, or the last time they performance managed someone.
+So will have and then are worth working with; most won’t have, so be aware.

 HR Practice / HR Consultant